qhdwight/frc-2019/frc-2019-robot/README.md

 ## Structure

-Robot class is where everything comes together.
-It reads all of the inputs and packages it into a Command class, which is interpreted by each subsystem.
+The Robot class is where everything comes together.
+It reads all of the inputs and packages it into a Command struct, which is interpreted by each subsystem.
+It also handles adding routines to the routine manager based on the operator's input.
+Each subsystem has control over their physical system's controllers.
+It can either be locked or unlocked, when unlocked the operator directly controls the subsystem, when locked usually a routine is controlling it.
+A controllable subsystem has different subsystem controllers which alter the behavior for certain use cases.
+The subsystem will forward the Command struct to whatever controller currently has control, where outputs to the subsystems physical systems are determined.

 ### lib